2020’s Blue Flag Beaches in Malta

 Gnejna Bay and Golden Bay.
 The unspoilt natural surroundings of hills covered with acacia, samphire and tamarisk trees, as well as the amenities nearby, make it easy to understand why it’s one of the top spots for locals and adventurous travellers alike.

 Famous for its golden-red sands and jaw-dropping backdrop, Ramla Bay is easily one of the top beaches in Gozo.
 Located on the northern side of the island of Calypso and a forty-minute walk from the village of Xagħra, this arresting sandy beach boasts one of the most incredible vistas in the Mediterranean.

 Hondoq ir-Rummien Bay (Gozo)

 The crystal-clear, azure waters make Hondoq ir-Rummien Bay a popular spot, highly favoured by the locals.
 This bay has the best of both worlds since it is classified as both a sandy and pebbly beach.
 The small caves make it a popular diving and snorkelling spot.
 If you’re more of the sunbathing type, you can spend your day relaxing and enjoying the one-of-a-kind vistas of Comino and the saltpan-adorned coastline.

 Where to stay?

 The hotel retains the historic fabric of the original building, with some modern additions that take the hotel to the next level.
-With only nine exclusive suites, Casa Ellul transforms your holiday into a truly unforgettable experience.
+With only nine exclusive suites, this Valletta Boutique Hotel transforms your holiday into a truly unforgettable experience.